-The trade mission, which visited London, Paris and Berlin, supports the accelerated export-led recovery of Irish businesses in the UK and euro zone, the country's closest markets.
+The four-day trade mission, visiting Riyadh and Dubai, will support the accelerated export-led recovery of Irish businesses in the Gulf region.

 Concerns persist about doing business with Saudi Arabia in light of the kingdom's human rights abuses.